15

 And because a part of me had been waiting to see someone who actually knew what it cost me to wear this ring.

-Varun climbed the stairs, shoes slightly scuffed, gaze sharp and warm all at once.
+Varun climbed the stairs, his gaze sharp and warm all at once.

 Except now, I was engaged.